Is your BMW seat belt malfunctioning? Learn how to fix the problem by following the procedures below.

 Besides that, there will be an airbag warning light and a seatbelt warning light on the dashboard.
 Depending on the cause, the dashboard warning lights might always be on or only when a person is in the passenger seat.

-- Seat Belt Tensioner: A tensioner within the seat belt buckle might have been activated.
-Although this happens during a collision, which is something that is unlikely to go unnoticed, there are other possible causes.
+- Seat Belt Tensioner: A tensioner within the belt buckle might have been activated.
+Although this happens during a collision, which is unlikely to go unnoticed, there are other possible causes.
 Damaged wiring can cause a short-circuit situation and intended tensioner activation.
 A similar scenario is possible during the installation of seats.
 The seat belt error will constantly be present if the tensioner is activated.
 You can test the tensioner with a voltmeter, checking the resistance, which should be zero.
 The activated tensioner cannot be repaired and needs to be replaced.

 - Damaged Connection: Another likely cause is a damaged connector or broken wiring.
 The belt buckle has several wires, which go into a connector underneath the seat.
 Sometimes a foreign object, such as a bottle, can get stuck under the seat.
 This can damage the connector or wiring, especially when the seat goes back and forth.

-- Corrosion: Moisture, dirt, and other contaminants can enter the aforementioned connector, causing a poor connection.
+- Corrosion: Moisture, dirt, and other contaminants can enter the connector, causing a poor connection.
 Carefully unplug the connector and check for dirt or water traces.
 If necessary, clean them out.
 After reassembly, make sure the connector is seated properly.

 - Sensor: Lastly, there is a sensor within the belt buckle, which registers if the seatbelt is buckled.
 Although sensor failure due to intensive use is possible, it is not likely.
 On the other hand, spilled coffee or soda could easily end up inside the buckle.
 In combination with belt buckling, this can lead to sensor failure.
 To prevent this, always dry and clean off liquids accidentally spilled into the buckle.

 Always take extra care when working around seatbelt pre-tensioners, as they contain an explosive charge.
-To prevent accidental activation, disconnect the battery negative lead, and wait at least 15 minutes before working on the airbag system.
+To prevent accidental activation, disconnect the battery negative lead and wait at least 15 minutes before working on the airbag system.

 We hope you find the BMW Seat Belt Malfunction guide helpful.
 Check these troubleshooting and repair guides for more help on your BMW.